 An organization's quality management and improvement strategies must be dynamic.
 Goals, objectives, improvement strategies, and data must be continuously reviewed and updated.
 Your Quality Enhancement Plan will not be an "annual" plan in the sense that it is only reviewed once a year.
-Each quality improvement activity should remain in your plan for as long as it takes to implement the activity and to assure the effectiveness of the activity in improving performance; this may be for several months or just a few weeks.
-Details of the plan (e.g., specific action plans, target dates, etc.) should be altered as needed.
-Steps that prove to be ineffective should be reconsidered.
-New goals, objectives, and activities should be added, as appropriate.
+Each quality improvement activity remains in your plan for as long as it takes to implement the activity and to assure the effectiveness of the activity in improving performance; this may be for several months or just a few weeks.
+Details of the plan (e.g., specific action plans, target dates, etc.) are revised as needed.
+Steps that prove to be ineffective are reconsidered.
+New goals, objectives, and activities are added, as appropriate.